dustymabe/summit-2017-container-lab/vagrantcdk/lab4/chapter4.md

 Using project "sample-project".
 ```

-You are now logged in to openshift and are using the ```sample-project```
+You are now logged in to OpenShift and are using the ```sample-project```
 project.
-You can also view the openshift web console by using the same
+You can also view the OpenShift web console by using the same
 credentials to log in to ```https://10.1.2.2:8443``` using firefox.

 ## Pod Creation